-From the sun-bleacheded Atlantic Coast to the heavily forested Appalachian Mountains, North Carolina boasts an array of beautiful landscapes that are just begging to be explored.
-While the state has its cities, those looking for a more quaint ambiance might find some of the smaller towns more appealing.
+From the sun-bleached Atlantic Coast to the heavily forested Appalachian Mountains, North Carolina boasts an array of beautiful landscapes that are just begging to be explored.
+While the state has its exciting cities, those looking for a more quaint ambiance might find some of the smaller towns more appealing.
 An alluring destination full of history, take a trip to one of these coastal and mountain towns in North Carolina to discover an abundance of recreational activities, natural beauty, and family-friendly attractions.
 Perfect for a weekend escape, take a look at these charming small towns to visit in North Carolina.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.